hungdiep97/vscode-rails-easy-migration/README.md

 This extension provides some keybindings for running Rails migration in build-in VSCode terminal.

+## Why we should use it?
+Have you ever wanted to rollback and re-migrate a specific migration version?
+Are you bored with coping the version file?

 ## Features

 I shipped some keybindings help you easy to run migration on VSCode integrated terminal.